ejonest/Pig_Game/README.md

 # Pig_Game
-Python implementation of the game pig.
+Python implementation of the game "pig".
 (1-4) players

 ## Who can play?
 Anyone can play it is a fairly simple game intended for 1-4 players